aleksey-makarov/melf/README.md

 ```

 It runs the `State` monad that was passed as an argument.
-As a result the final state of `CodeState` includes all the data neсessary to produce ELF file, in
+As a result the final state of `CodeState` includes all the data necessary to produce ELF file, in
 particular:

   * `txt` refers to the content of the `.text` section,